 - Allow any severely damaged leaves to dry up and fall off of their own accord.
 Sun burnt leaves eventually dry up and die back but removing them too early can damage the plant.

-- Ideally repot your orchid to a clear plastic pot.
+- Ideally, repot your orchid to a clear plastic pot.
 Orchids are usual in the plant world as their roots are capable of photosynthesizing and providing energy for the plant.
 This is not their primary function of course but placing orchid in clear pots so that roots have access to light is key to helping the orchid revive and growing new leaves.

-- The orchid should eventually start to grow new leaves (which are often every small) and with the appropriate good care (watering appropriately and ensuring orchids are in the correct temperature range) the orchid can start to revive.
+- The orchid should eventually start to grow new leaves (which are often very small) and with the appropriate good care (watering appropriately and ensuring orchids are in the correct temperature range) the orchid can start to revive.

 Orchids Dying From Drought (Drooping Leaves)